FeatureBaseDB/www/content/blog/processing-genomes.md

 ![Genome model simple](/img/blog/processing-genomes/genome-model-simple.png)
 *Genome data model*

 With 3 billion base pairs, we end up with 12 billion columns, and one row per sample.
-The combination of index width and [`sliceWidth`](../docs/glossary/#slicewidth) affects parallel performance, as well as the number of open files.
-We took this opportunity to experiment with the `sliceWidth` and found that increasing from our default size of 2<sup>20</sup> to 2<sup>23</sup> was a good balance.
+The combination of index width and [`slice width`](../docs/glossary/#slicewidth) affects parallel performance, as well as the number of open files.
+We took this opportunity to experiment with the slice width and found that increasing from our default size of 2<sup>20</sup> to 2<sup>23</sup> was a good balance.

 Sequenced genomes are the main entity in the index, but we can do more than that!
 For example, base pairs on chromosome 1 are all stored in the first billion or so columns (chromosome 1 is about 250M base pairs long).
 We can store a special "mask" bitmap that is all ones for those columns, and zero elsewhere.
 Do this for each of the 25 chromosomes (1-22, X, Y, and mitochondrial), and you gain the ability to select only base pairs on a given chromosome.
 Similarly, any gene that lives in a known region on a chromosome can be given a mask bitmap.

+Masks are even more useful if you go slightly deeper into the biology.
+While we're thinking now of DNA as one long string of data, in reality it is all folded up and twisted in different ways within different types of cells.
+This folding means that only certain parts of the DNA are available for transcription in certain cells.
+With masks, we can represent which parts of the genome are available for transcription in different cells!

 ![Genome model details](/img/blog/processing-genomes/genome-model-details.png)
 *More genome bitmap tricks*